charleshsu168/batteryscripts/README.md

 BATTERYLOG.PY
 ==============
 batterylog is a python script for RPI  to stream realtime battery pack data to screen and to outputfile as specified by user.

-It also outputs any errors to outpfile_error.csv
+It will filter out abnormal ranges of values and outputs it to  outpfile_error.csv

 It currently does not support running Cygwin in Windows via USB to battery pack.